LightSpeed Retail Review

 Retail: Despite its unassuming appearance and largely text driven interface, I found Retail to be the easier of the two in terms of setup and use.
 Maybe it was just because I wasn’t overwhelmed with this very busy main screen when I first logged in.
 Instead, I was walked through an initial set up which includes a very cool feature for populating your inventory.
 The Retail back-end is linked up with an extensive collection of vendor catalogs, and over 8 million items are available to be imported in your store.
 During the set up, you simply select which industry your products fall in–Sporting Goods, Agricultural, that kind of thing–and you’ll likely find that most everything you sell is already available for you to add to your inventory.
 Setting up your store, tracking inventory, and managing customers is extremely simple and intuitive.
 The back office features are extensive, too, and you should expect there to be a learning curve and for some serious thought to go into its setup.
 But in either case, once you’re off and running, expect your daily use to be easy and nearly hassle-free.

 Hardware/Operating System Required:

-Cloud: Essentially hardware agnostic, Cloud just requires a stable internet connection and a web browser.
-There’s also an iPad app, though it’s barely an app; it feels more like a web browser in kiosk mode displaying the Cloud website.
+Retail: Essentially hardware agnostic, Retail just requires a stable internet connection and a web browser.
+There’s also an iPad app, though it’s barely an app; it feels more like a web browser in kiosk mode displaying the Retail website.

-Since both Cloud and Pro share many of the same features, there’s no need to differentiate between the two for this section.
+Since both Retail and OnSite share many of the same features, there’s no need to differentiate between the two for this section.
 Everything you read here applies to both products.

 - Purchase Order Management: Track vendors, complete PO’s, and receive orders.